Sherwin Williams Requisite Gray – is it a warm gray or taupe?

 - Sherwin Williams Versatile Gray is WARMER than Requisite Gray

-And if you’re thinking of colour matching between brands (ie: getting Benjamin Moore to make a Sherwin Williams paint colour), you might want to read THIS first.
+And if you’re thinking of color matching between brands (ie: getting Benjamin Moore to make a Sherwin Williams paint color), you might want to read THIS first.

-What paint colours go well with Requisite Gray?
+What paint colors go well with Requisite Gray?

 - lighter warm grays with similar undertones